As a kid, I was always curious about how things worked and had an insatiable desire to build things beyond my means.

 Early in my career, I was often the youngest person in the room.
 I was comfortable with that and excited to learn, innovate, and solve technical problems.

 Now I’m usually the oldest in the room which is also comfortable, but a big change in perspective.
-My thrill is now participating in product and technical strategy, experimenting with processes, setting up proper incentives, and helping leaders grow at every level.
+My thrill is now participating in product and technical strategy, experimenting with processes, setting up proper incentives, and helping other leaders grow.

 Long before writing the first part of this story, I vowed to never become a bitter and unproductive late career person like some I observed early in my career.
-The secret seems to be staying curious, young in spirit, excited about learning, and helping others on their journey.
+The secret seems to be staying curious, excited about learning, young in spirit, and focused on helping others along their journey.

-My strengths have changed and developed gradually over the years.
+My strengths have evolved and refined over the years.
 Satisfaction comes from fostering the growth of younger colleagues.
-I enjoy asking them interesting questions, helping them see big picture patterns, and shaping the work through their personal growth.
+I enjoy asking them interesting questions, helping them see big picture patterns, and shaping the organization and the work through their personal growth.

 I’ve moved from getting satisfaction from building software to building people, cultures, and organizations.